Deebo Samuel Player Prop Bets for the NFL Playoffs | San Francisco vs. Green Bay 1/22/2022

 - So far this season, 23.5% of the 514 passes thrown by his team have gone Samuel's way.

-- With nine targets in the red zone this season, Samuel has been on the receiving end of 14.3% of his team's 63 red zone pass attempts.
+- Samuel has seen the ball thrown his way nine times in the red zone this season, 14.3% of his team's 63 red zone pass attempts.

-- The 49ers, who rank 12th in the NFL in points scored, have attempted a pass 50.7% of the time while running the football 49.3% of the time.
+- The 49ers have called a pass in 50.7% of their plays from scrimmage this year while running the ball 49.3% of the time.
+This offensive attack ranks 12th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Samuel's matchup with the Packers.